crmathieu/Orbital/README.md

 # Orbital

-An accurate interactive 3D representation of the solar system featuring inner and outter planets, asteroids, comets and Trans-Neptunian objects.
+"Orbital" is an accurate interactive 3D representation of the solar system featuring inner and outter planets, asteroids, comets and Trans-Neptunian objects.
 Also includes the asteroid belt, Jupiter Trojans, Kuiper belt and inner Oort cloud.